soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/create-team-sites-in-a-political-campaign-dev-test-environment.md

 20. In the **Review your settings** pane, click **Create**, and then click **Close**.

-Use the instructions in [Activate Azure RMS with the Office 365 admin center](https://docs.microsoft.com/information-protection/deploy-use/activate-office365).
+Use the instructions in [Activate Azure RMS with the Microsoft 365 admin center](https://docs.microsoft.com/information-protection/deploy-use/activate-office365).

 Next, configure Azure Information Protection with a new scoped policy and sub-label for protection and permissions with the following steps: